 AppSec & Offensive

 How do we know if all the policies, procedures, firewalls, ACLs, or intrusion detection and prevention systems are working unless we test them?
 This module focuses on how to review security programs and perform various security vulnerability assessments throughout an enterprise.
-This is when students get to embody the mindset up a hacker and perform penetration tests where they mimic real-world attacks in an attempt to identify ways to circumvent the security features of an application, system or network.
-A successful pen tester has in-depth knowledge of how networks, systems, and applications are defended so this is where students get to really test everything they have learned to date.
-This module ends with the cohort splitting into teams for a red team / blue team exercise that has been known to get obnoxiously competitive.
+Students will embody the mindset of a hacker and perform penetration tests where they mimic real-world attacks to identify methods to circumvent the security features of an application, system, or network.
+A successful penetration tester has in-depth knowledge of how networks, systems, and applications are defended.
+This module allows students to test everything they have learned thus far.
+Students participate in a competitive red team / blue team exercise to showcase their skills in a team environment.

-TOOLS: Carbon Black, Metasploit, Nikto, Nessus, Burp Suite, Veracode, Shodan, Discover scripts, Terraform*, Qualys*
+TOOLS: Nmap, Bettercap, Metasploit, Nikto, Nessus, Burp Suite, Veracode, Shodan, Discover scripts, DNSExfiltrator, OWASP Zap, Qualys

 Threat Hunting &

-The new mindset in security is that there are two types of companies: companies that know that they have been breached and companies that don’t know that they have been breached.
-One-third of U.S. business were breached last year and nearly 75% were unaware of how the incident occurred.
-In this module, students learn that it is vital that companies properly respond after a breach and have a process to perform forensics to best learn how the breach occurred and understand how it affects the company.
+There are two types of companies: companies that know they have been breached and companies that do not know they have been breached.
+One-third of U.S. businesses were breached last year and nearly 75% were unaware of how the incident occurred.
+In this module, students learn why it is vital for companies to properly respond after a breach and have a process to perform a forensics analysis to learn how the breach occurred and understand how it affects the company.